devenallen/TaskHero/README.md

 Our TemplateApp struct stores many different things, the main one being a vector of Tasks.
 The Task struct has 5 values within it: name (String), description (String), due date (String), priority (PriorityLevel), and completed (bool).
 PriorityLevel is a struct we defined consisting of low, meduim, and high levels to describe the importance of that task.

+# Usage Examples

+To run, clone the repository and go into the TaskHero directory.
+Run 'cargo build' and then 'cargo run' to launch the app.

+The left section focuses on the management of tasks.
+Create Tasks in the upper left corner that will be shown beneath.
+Tasks are editable by clicking on the "View More Info" button and then clicking the "Edit" button.
+To complete a task, check the box next to it.
+To clear all tasks, click the "Clear all tasks" button (this action is irreversible).

+The middle section shows the challenges that you are close to or have completed.

+The right section shows your acheivements and allows you to set goals for yourself.

 # eframe template

 [![dependency status](https://deps.rs/repo/github/emilk/eframe_template/status.svg)](https://deps.rs/repo/github/emilk/eframe_template)